zuoyl/tls/tlang/compiler/README.md

     ./tcc Test/robot.tpp
-	for example, by the test source file in Test folder, robot.th, robot.tpp the grammar.dfa will be found in compiler folder, grammar_dfa.xml the robot_parse.xml and robot_ast.xml will be found in Test folder.
+	for example, by the test source file in Test folder, robot.th, robot.tpp the grammar.dfa will be found in compiler folder, grammar_dfa.xml the robot.tpp.parse.xml and robot.tpp.ast.xml will be found in Test folder.